 5 FAQs About Tooth Extractions

-A can restore oral health when a tooth is beyond repair.
+A tooth extraction can restore oral health when a tooth is beyond repair.
 Whether you or your child is the patient, it is normal to have questions about this procedure.
 Learning the answers to five of the most frequently asked questions can help you feel more confident ahead of the procedure and support a smooth recovery afterward.

 Why would a tooth need to be pulled?